MostafaMahdipour/Predicting_Brain_Age_Gap_BAG_using_UKB_exposome/1_BrainAgePrediction/README.md

 └── 📁 CATs_NoAge/(empty)

 ```
-In the `CATs` directory, we have stored the results of [*CAT 12*](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giae049/7727520) [[2]](#references) based on their granularities and atlas.
 After merging the cortical and subcortical atlases we save them in the `CATs_NoAge` directory.

+We also recommend creating `Data` and `Results` subdirectories; therefore, the data for processing and the results can be stored there.

 ## Codes
 1. `1_0_DataFiltering.py`
       - merging cortical and subcortical atlases
-      - filtering participants into `Healthy` and `Rest of Population` based on [Cole](https://www.sciencedirect.com/science/article/pii/S0197458020301056) [[5]](#references) criteria using aforesaid non-IDPs.
+      - filtering participants into `Healthy` and `Rest of Population` based on [Cole](https://www.sciencedirect.com/science/article/pii/S0197458020301056) [[5]](#references) criteria using aforesaid non-IDPs
       - saving the final data
 2. `1_1_BrainAgePrediction.py`
-      - Training the models for predicting the age of the brain using the `Healthy` subset.
+      - Training the models for predicting the age of the brain using the `Healthy` subset
-3. `1_2_visualisation.py`
       - Predicting the Age of the brain on the `Rest of Population` subset
       - calculating the Brain Age GAP and correcting it for the bias
+3. `1_2_visualisation.py`
-      - plotting and saving the performances
+      - plotting and saving the predictions

 ---